 When designing digital systems, there is often a requirement to synchronize incoming data and clock signals with an internal system clock, i.e., the internal and external clock are at exactly the same frequency, but due to variable backplane, board, or application-specific standard product (ASSP) delays, the phase relationship is not known.
 The circuit described in this application note addresses this issue for both single traces and data busses up to 160 MHz in a VirtexTM-E, -7 device.
 The speed limitation is imposed by the maximum frequency that can be accepted by the Data Locked Loop (DLL), in a mode where it is capable of providing both a new clock and a new clock shifted by 90 degrees.
+The maximum speed would be 210 MHz in a Virtex-II, -5 device or a Virtex-II ProTM, -6 device.
 A typical application is shown in Figure 1.